DersonProductions/Crypto-Things/docs/01-basics.md

 Blocks are chained via hashes, forming a **blockchain**.
 If you alter Block 5, its hash changes, breaking links to Block 6 and beyond.

 #### Simplified Blockchain Structure

+Below is an example showing blockchain structure.  both as structured text and as a diagram so the two formats match.

 ```
 Block 1
 - Hash: ABC123